brian-nunes/ETHSamba23/README.md

 # System Side

- - After cloning the repo you just gotta `yarn` and `yarn start` and it's gonna be up at localhost:8000
+ - After cloning the repo you just gotta `yarn` and `yarn start` on the system-snap folder, and it's gonna be up at localhost:8000

  - Connect to your wallet through the connect button